data-community-of-practice/AI-Graph-Obsidian/tools/How-to-use-Flowise.md

 ## Introduction
 Flowise is an open-source, low-code tool tailored for developers to build customized orchestration flows and AI agents for Large Language Models (LLMs).
 It simplifies the development cycle, enabling quick iterations and a smooth transition from testing to production.
 In this article, we will explore the primary use cases for Flowise.

+%%Add captions to the images.
+Have a thumbnail image%%
 ## Get Started
 Flowise provides two deployment choices: local installation or obtaining product access via their [official website](https://flowiseai.com/).
 We chose to proceed with a local deployment for our experimentation.